bit101/glsteps/README.md

     - Set the viewport
     - Set a clear color, clear the screen and swap buffers to make the change take effect
     - Shows a red canvas
 - [Step 6](step06/step06.go) Draws a triangle!
-Whole lot of changes here that couldn't really be broken down any less.
+Whole lot of changes here that couldn't really be broken down any further.
     - Create a vertex shader and fragment shader sources as string constants
     - Create shaders from the shader sources and create a program from the shaders
     - Create vertices as a list of float32s